organix/mycelia/OED.md

 The _length_ field is a _Number_ describing the the number of _members_ in the _Object_.
 If the _length_ is 0, there is no _size_ field (and no _members_).

+## Interoperability

+Every OED document corresponds to a JSON document containing all the same data, although without some of the meta-data describing representations.
+Converting a JSON document to OED and back to JSON should result in an equivalent document.
+Following the recommendations in [RFC 8259](https://www.rfc-editor.org/rfc/rfc8259) will increase the portability of OED documents.

 ## Summary